 While you can use any type of mayonnaise in this recipe, I prefer using Japanese mayonnaise.
 Kewpie is a brand of Japanese mayonnaise that has a slightly sweeter flavor than American mayonnaise.

-While Kewpie is typically used as a dipping sauce for chicken karaage, mixing with eggs for tamago sando, or spicy tuna rolls, I like to add this spicy sriracha mayo to burgers or using it as a dipping sauce for french fries too!
+While Kewpie is typically used as a dipping sauce for chicken karaage, mixing with eggs for tamago sando, salmon poke bowls, or spicy tuna rolls, I like to add this spicy sriracha mayo to burgers or using it as a dipping sauce for french fries too!

 - In a small bowl, combine the mayonnaise and sriracha and mix thoroughly.